james-clarusway/katakoda/docker-networking/step2.md

 `docker container ls`{{copy}}

-- Show the details of `clarusnet`, and explain newly added containers.
+- Show the details of `clarusnet`, and see that newly added containers.
 (1st, 2nd, and 4th containers should be in the list)

 `docker network inspect clarusnet`{{copy}}